OSGeoLabBp/tutorials/english/data_processing/lidar_section.rst

 	octave -qf minmax.m 1.txt 2 " "

-Let's find points at a horizontal or vertical plan (perpendicular to the axiss of the co-ordinate system with a tolerance.
+Let's find points at a horizontal or vertical plan (perpendicular to the axis of the co-ordinate system with a tolerance.

 gawk solution (*slide.awk*)